-Students receive monthly billing statements electronically via a third-party vendor that are accessible through University eCampus.
-Billing notification will be sent to the student's assigned SCU gmail address and to the e-mail address of any authorized user.
-Students also may forward their billing statement electronically to any third party they authorize for remittance.
+Students receive monthly billing statements electronically via a third-party vendor that are accessible through eCampus.
+Billing notification will be sent to the student's SCU gmail account and to the e-mail address of any Authorized Payer.
+Students also may forward their billing statement electronically to any third party they authorize for remitting payment.
 Information on a student's account cannot be provided to any third party until a completed Family Educational Rights and Privacy Act (FERPA) form, authorizing its release by the student, is on file with the University.
 This form is available online via the students eCampus.

-Students are obligated to pay the applicable tuition and fees associated with their enrollment status by the published payment deadline.
+Students are obligated to pay their applicable tuition and fees by the published payment deadline.
 Students enrolling after the initial billing of any quarter may be required to pre-pay for tuition before enrollment is granted.
-Registered students who do not withdraw formally from the University are responsible for all tuition and fees assessed to their accounts as well as any penalty charges incurred for nonpayment.
+Registered students who do not formally withdraw from the University are responsible for all tuition and fees assessed to their accounts, as well as any penalty charges incurred for nonpayment.
 Nonattendance does not relieve the student of his or her obligation to pay tuition and fees.